-This statement is made by Colt Group S.A. as the ultimate parent company of the Colt Group of Companies.
+This statement is made by Colt Group Holdings Limited as the ultimate parent company of the Colt Group of Companies.
 At Colt, we are committed to running our business responsibly.
 We strive to maintain the highest ethical principles and to respect human rights.
-Our Code of Business Conduct which is integral to all supplier contracts, sets out the overall standards and commitments towards ethical conduct, anti-corruption and legal compliance.
+Our Code of Business Conduct sets out the overall standards and commitments towards ethical conduct, anti-corruption and legal compliance.
 These standards extend to Colt’s suppliers, partners, agents, directors, employees and subcontractors.

-Colt is a global network, voice and data centre services provider, with over 4,000 employees, operating in 28 countries and serving more than 25,000 customers worldwide.
-In order to provide our services, we need to procure a range of goods and services to meet our customer’s needs.
+Colt is a global network, voice and data centre services provider, with over 25,600 on-net buildings spanning over 200 cities in nearly 30 countries.
+In order to provide our services, we need to procure a range of goods and services to meet our customers’ needs.

 We have a zero tolerance to slavery and human trafficking.
 We will not tolerate any such activities within our own operations or within our supply chain and are committed to taking appropriate steps to ensure that everyone who works for Colt – in any capacity, anywhere in the world – benefits from a working environment in which their fundamental rights and freedoms are respected.

 Colt has undertaken external due diligence checks on a representative proportion of its suppliers, in order to ensure compliance with the Modern Slavery Act.
-In addition, as non-compliance is deemed more likely in certain industries and geographies, checks were also performed on Colt’s suppliers in industries and geographies, even though they represent a minimal percentage of Colt’s overall expenditure.
+In addition, checks were also performed on Colt’s suppliers in those industries and geographies where non-compliance is deemed more likely, even though they represent a minimal percentage of Colt’s overall expenditure.

-Our Code of Business Conduct and related e-learning module have been updated to reflect our commitment to the prevention of modern slavery and human trafficking.
-We will annually analyse the various parts of our business, to re-assess risks and ensure our risk management policies are adequate.
+We are committed to the prevention of modern slavery and human trafficking.
+We will continue to analyse the various parts of our business, to re-assess risks, and ensure our risk management policies are adequate.

-This statement is made pursuant to section 54(1) of the Modern Slavery Act and constitutes Colt Group’s slavery and human trafficking statement for the financial year ending December 31, 2016, and has been approved by the Board of Colt Group S.A.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act and constitutes Colt Group’s slavery and human trafficking statement for the financial year ending December 31, 2022, and has been approved by the Board of Colt Group Holdings Limited.

 Caroline Griffin Pain